jochu/swank-clojure/README.md

 Your project should include *all* its dependent jars (including Clojure and Swank-Clojure) in either lib/ or target/dependency.
-If it depends on more than just Clojure, Contrib, and Swank, it's recommended that you use a dependency manager such as maven to place these.
+If it depends on more than just Clojure, Contrib, and Swank, it's recommended that you use a dependency manager such as Leiningen to manage these.

-If you add jars to lib/ and want to use them, simply invoke M-x swank-clojure-project again to restart with them on the classpath.
+If you have a running session and you add jars to lib/, you need to start a new session.
+Invoke M-x swank-clojure-project to get a session with the new classpath in place.
+M-x slime-restart-inferior-lisp will restart the subprocess, but it does not recalculate the classpath.

 ## Embedding